robindouglasjohnson/gruescript/docs/gruescript.md

 *iterator* fails.
 The message will appear in its own paragraph, after any output from the iterated instructions.

+### Changing the order of iteration

+An iterator command may include an *orderer*, which changes the order in which the items in the iterator list are processed.
+This appears immediately after the iterator keyword itself, before the lister.
+The three orderers are:

+`forward`
+: Do not change the order.
+This has no effect, but is included anyway.

+`backward`
+: Reverses the order of iteration.

+`shuffle`
+: Randomise the order of iteration.

+So, the iterator

+	all these backward Larry Curly Moe
+	say { $this }

+will print:

+	Moe
+	Curly
+	Larry

+but

+	all these shuffle Larry Curly Moe
+	say { $this }

+might print the names in this order:

+	Curly
+	Larry
+	Moe

+or any other order (but each name will be printed exactly once.)

 ## Verbs

 Verbs are the basic unit of interaction in Gruescript games.
 The